practicalli/clojure-web-services/docs/projects/banking-on-clojure/database-tables.md

 ```

-> #### Hint:: Manage database schema with Migratus
+!!!
+HINT "Manage database schema with Migratus"
-> Migratus provides an elegant approach to evolving database schema
+    Migratus provides an elegant approach to evolving database schema

----

-> #### Hint::Common errors
+!!!
+HINT "Common errors"
-> `Syntax error in SQL statement` can occur if the SQL statement is not correct, the most common cause is a missing comma.
+    `Syntax error in SQL statement` can occur if the SQL statement is not correct, the most common cause is a missing comma.

->
-> Databases do not always support exactly the same SQL syntax, especially around types and more advanced features.
+    Databases do not always support exactly the same SQL syntax, especially around types and more advanced features.
 SQL statements may not work exactly the same for each database.
 Using tools like [DBever](https://dbeaver.io/) will generated SQL expressions for specific databases.